How to do bare shaft tuning

 For carbon and aluminum: Use the specific manufacturer’s chart.
 For my Boreal longbow, if you draw above 28” use the recurve chart.

 Now shorten the arrow ¼ “and repeat step one.
+Your arrow should start comming in straighter.
 Keep shortening your arrow until your arrow hits the target with the nock in line (almost is also good) with the impact point.